 sanctury

-• Local advocacy.
-A number of cities have local nonprofit groups dedicated to promoting vegan lifestyles.
-If there’s one near you, it’ll likely be easy to find through meetup.com.
+4. Local advocacy: A number of cities have local nonprofit groups dedicated to organizing vegan festivals and social events.
+If there’s a local vegan advocacy group near you, it’s usually easy to find through Meetup.com.

-• Farm animal shelters.
-Maybe the best advocates for farmed animals are the farmed animals themselves.
-In 1986, Farm Sanctuary pioneered the idea of rescuing animals from factory farms, and then housing them in idyllic environments, that anyone can visit, so that their stories could be told.
-There are now dozens of farm animal shelters in the United States.
+6. Farm animal sanctuaries: Perhaps the best advocates for farmed animals are the animals themselves.
+In 1986, Farm Sanctuary pioneered the rescue of animals from factory farms—housing them in idyllic environments open to the public, so that their stories could be told.
+There are now dozens of farm animal sanctuaries in the United States, and many more worldwide.

 FTC: We use income-earning Amazon.com affiliate links.
 More.